 Having first arrived on a Sunday, I was dismayed to see how utterly packed the beach was.
 But returning the next morning, it was virtually empty.
 This was likely due to most visitors to Olympos being Turkish locals who work weekdays.

 Looking ahead, the beach appears to go on forever – and that’s because it extends around five kilometers to the neighboring town of Çıralı!

 On a clear day, the beach also offers an excellent view of Mt.
 Olympos, after which the town was named.
-It’s just one of many such mountains named after the famous Greek one.
+As mentioned, it’s just one of many such mountains named after the famous one in Greece.